isravle/AHL-Application-Security-Training/README.md

 6. Click on Start on apache and mysql.
 7. Open browser and access to "http://127.0.0.1/phpmyadmin/" or "http://127.0.0.2/phpmyadmin/" (Joke xD).
 8. On phpmyadmin panel, click on "Import", and then "Choose File" and select "ahl_training.sql".
-9. If everything is works for you so you can start hacking...
+9. If everything works, you can start hacking...
 10. Enjoy :)